What is a Good FICO® Credit Score?

 What is a FICO® Credit Score?

-FICO® Scores are three-digit numbers calculated from the credit information on your credit report at a consumer reporting agency (CRA) at a particular point in time.
-It summarizes information in your credit report into a single number that lenders can use to assess your credit risk quickly, consistently, objectively and fairly.
+FICO® Scores are three-digit numbers based on a mathematical formula created by the Fair Isaac Corporation (FICO), and are calculated using the credit information on your credit report at a consumer reporting agency (CRA) at a particular point in time.
+Your FICO® Score summarizes information in your credit report into a single number that lenders can use to assess your credit risk quickly, consistently, objectively and fairly.

 FICO® Scores most often fall within a 300–850 score range, and higher FICO® Scores are considered lower risk, while lower FICO® Scores indicate higher risk.
 There is no single “minimum FICO® Score” used by all lenders to qualify you for a loan, but in general higher FICO® Scores can put you in a better position to qualify for credit or better terms.